Pond Inlet

 Pond Inlet (Mittimatalik) is a small, predominantly Inuit community in the Qikiqtaaluk Region of Nunavut, Canada, located on northern Baffin Island.
 For local Inuit the name of the place "is and always has been Mittimatalik."
 The Scottish explorer Sir John Ross had named an arm of the sea that separates Bylot Island from Baffin Island as Pond's Bay, and the hamlet now shares that name.
 On 29 August 1921, the Hudson's Bay Company opened its trading post near the Inuit camp and named it Pond Inlet, marking the expansion of its trading empire into the High Arctic.

 At the 2021 Canadian census the population, which is predominantly Inuit, was 1,555, a change of from the 2016 census.

-Pond Inlet, the largest community in northern Baffin Island—part of the Arctic Cordillera—with mountains visible from all sides, is called the "Jewel of the North".
-At the ice flow edge there is an abundance of wildlife, including polar bears, caribou, wolves, Arctic foxes, ringed seal, and narwhals.
+Pond Inlet, the largest community in northern Baffin Island—part of the Arctic Cordillera—with mountains visible from all sides, is called the "Jewels of the North".
+At the ice flow edge there is an abundance of wildlife, including polar bears, barren-ground caribou, Baffin Island wolves, Arctic foxes, ringed seal, and narwhals.
 It attracts hundreds of visitors each year, who travel by air or by cruise ship.
 The Nattinnak Visitors Centre on Tasiujaq (Eclipse Sound) which overlooks Bylot Island, showcases Pond Inlet artists.
 The Sirmilik National Park on Bylot Island, the Tamaarvik Territorial Park, and the Qilaukat Thule site are near the hamlet.